droid254s-pec/ECLIPSE-POW/README.md

 # ECLIPSE-POW
-Buy a vps on contabo.com, hostbrr or aeza
+Buy a vps on contabo.com, hostbrr or aeza.
+Connect to the remote vps using termius ssh client or windows powershell ( ssh username@host -p port)

 ## 🔧 System Preparation

 ### 1. **Update & Upgrade Packages**